-Incorporated in Delaware in 1996, Commvault Systems, Inc. provides its customers with a data protection platform that helps them secure, defend and recover their most precious asset, their data.
-We provide these products and services for their data across the following environments: on-premises, hybrid, or multi-cloud.
-Our data protection offerings are delivered via self-managed software, software-as-a-service (SaaS), integrated appliances, or managed by partners.
+Incorporated in Delaware in 1996, Commvault Systems, Inc. provides its customers with a cyber resiliency platform that helps them secure, defend and recover their most precious asset, their data.
+We provide these products and services for their data across the following environments: on-premises, hybrid and multi-cloud.
+Our cyber resiliency offerings are delivered via self-managed software, SaaS, integrated appliances, or managed by partners.
 Customers use our technology to protect themselves from threats like ransomware and recover their data efficiently.